 Aaron Rodgers denies 49ers speculation with one-liner at Pebble Beach Pro-Am

-Rodgers offers matter-of-fact answer about 49ers speculation originally appeared on NBC Sports Bayarea
+Rodgers offers matter-of-fact answer about 49ers speculation originally appeared on NBC Sports Chicago

 Tom Brady's second retirement announcement on Wednesday brought an end to any speculation that the NFL veteran would play for the 49ers next season.